originphp/framework/origin/docs/console/cron.md

 # Cron Jobs

-Many applications will need to run cron jobs on scripts, these can be to clean the database, send out emails, carry out tasks etc. You can run your shell scripts through cron editing the cron file
+Many applications will need to run cron jobs on scripts, these can be to clean the database, send out emails, carry out tasks etc. You can run your shell scripts through cron by editing the cron file.

-On Ubunu or other debian based flavors of unix use the crontab command.
+On Ubunu or other Debian based flavors of unix use the crontab command.
 ````linux
     sudo crontab -u www-data -e
 ````